andresocorro/project_1/README.md

 Our next step was to determine what cities the study would focus on.
 The study focused on a 50-mile radius from Houston and only looked at a randomly selected list of 10 cities with a population size greater than 10,000, this population cap would allow the data to be compared on a per capita basis.
 The cities that were looked at for the study are as follows: Baytown, Friendswood, Galveston, Houston, La Porte, League City, Missouri City, Pasadena, Sugar Land, and Texas City.

 ## Crime Analysis
-One of the first questions the study sought out to answer was if there was a change in crime rate and if we could see a trend from 2012-2018.
-The graph shown below illustrates that there is no significant change to indicate that crime rate is decreasing among the cities.
-The five least dangerous cities all stay around their respective crime rate every year.
+In order to compare the number of crimes based from city to city, the values were changed to represent crime values per 10,000 people.
+We then focused on determining plotting the crime over the 2012-2018 time period to gain an understanding of how the crime rate looked like for the individual cities.
+The graph shown below illustrates that there is no visual significant change to indicate that crime rate is decreasing among the cities.
+The five least dangerous cities all stay around their respective crime rate per year.
 Whereas there is more slight volatility with the five most dangerous cities.

 ![Crime_Over_Time_Image](Images/Crime_Line.PNG)